 Start Your Battery Domestic Violence Defense Immediately

 This article is not intended as advice for your specific matter.
 Rather, it is a general article about Nevada law.
 If you have questions about your particular case, please call Hinds Injury Law Las Vegas immediately at (702) 940-1234.

 What is misdemeanor Battery Domestic Violence in Nevada under NRS 200.485?

-In Nevada the crime of battery constituting domestic violence is one of the worst misdemeanor charges a person can face and is leveled against civilians and celebrities alike – Dallas Cowboy Ezekiel Elliot, Floyd Mayweather and Chris Brown to name just a few.
-The charge is the combination of a domestic relationship and an unlawful touching or attempted unlawful touching.
-A domestic relationship is established between people related by blood, marriage, roommates, those who have a child in common or were in a dating relationship.
-A “dating relationship” is a frequent, intimate association characterized by the expectation of affectional or sexual involvement as opposed to a casual relationship or association between persons in business or socially.
+In Nevada the crime of battery constituting domestic violence is one of the worst misdemeanor charges a person can face and is leveled against civilians and celebrities alike – Dallas Cowboy Ezekiel Elliot, Floyd Mayweather, and Chris Brown to name just a few.
+The charge is the combination of a domestic relationship and unlawful touching or attempted unlawful touching.
+A domestic relationship is established between people related by blood, marriage, roommates, those who have a child in common, or were in a dating relationship.
+A “dating relationship” is a frequent, intimate association characterized by the expectation of affectional or sexual involvement as opposed to a casual relationship or association between persons in a business or socially.

 The unlawful touching is basically technical legal terminology for an offensive touch.
 Any touch can be offensive depending on the context; a kiss is generally not offensive except when it is because it is unwanted.
 The Nevada Supreme Court has held that the force used does not need to be violent or even cause bodily pain as long as it was willful and unlawful.
 Hobbs v.
 State, 127 Nev.
 234 (2011).